 Since being advised of the Greenway proposals, the Company has engaged in discussions with Greenway in an effort to resolve this matter.
-These discussions included an offer by the Company that two of the Greenway nominees -- Alfred D. Kingsley and Gary K. Duberstein -- be included as additional directors to serve for two-year terms on the slate recommended for election by the Board of Directors at the 1999 annual meeting.
-The Company's offer was conditioned on (i) Mr. Kingsley's and Mr. Duberstein's willingness to agree to comply with the policies and restrictions applicable to members of the Company's Board of Directors relating to restrictions on the periods during which stock under their control may be traded and restrictions on public statements and media contacts regarding the Company, (ii) Greenway's agreeing not to nominate candidates or solicit proxies for the election of candidates to the Company's Board of Directors for a specified period of time (which, following discussions with Greenway, was determined to be the two-year period that they would have served as directors -- i.e. any time prior to the 2001 annual meeting), and (iii) Greenway's withdrawing the two Greenway Proposals (which Greenway was prepared to do).
+These discussions included an offer by the Company that two of the Greenway nominees -- Alfred D. Kingsley and Gary K. Duberstein -- be included as additional directors on the slate recommended for election by the Board of Directors at the 1999 annual meeting.
+As a result of certain issues raised in the course of those discussions, however, the Board became concerned that Mr. Kingsley's and Mr. Duberstein's membership on the Board of Directors would result in their being a destabilizing influence on the Company, and not in the best interests of all shareholders.
+Therefore, the Board finally concluded that there was not an acceptable basis on which it could invite Mr. Kingsley and Mr. Duberstein to join the Board.